reshmabidikar/slate/source/includes/_invoice.md

 ### Search invoices

 Search for an account by a specified search string.
-The search string is compared to the following attributes: ???`.
-The operation returns all account records in which the search string matches all or part of any one of these attributes??.
+If the search string is a number, it is compared to the `invoiceNumber` attribute.
+An exact match is required.
+Otherwise, it is compared to the following attributes: `invoiceId`, `accountId`, or `currency`.
+The operation returns all account records in which the search string matches all or part of any one of these attributes.

 **HTTP Request**